-1770 : Wordsworth born in Cumberland.
-1775 : Admitted to Ann Birkett's Infant School, Penrith where his maternal grand-parents lived.
-1776 : Put at Cockermouth Grammar School.
-1776 : Declaration of American Independence.
-1778 : William's mother, Ann died.
-Admitted to Hawkshead Grammar School; Studied there till 1787.
-1783 : William's father, John Wordsworth died.
-1787 : William admitted to St. John's College Cambridge.
+- : Wordsworth born in Cumberland.

+- 1775 : Admitted to Ann Birkett's Infant School, Penrith where his maternal grand-parents lived.

+- 1776 : Put at Cockermouth Grammar School.

+- : Declaration of American Independence.

+- 1778 : William's mother, Ann died.

+- Admitted to Hawkshead Grammar School; Studied there till 1787.

+- : William's father, John Wordsworth died.

+- : William admitted to St. John's College Cambridge.

 He studied there till 1791.

-1790 : His first travel to France, visited Paris, Orleans and Blois.
-1791 : Awarded B. A. degree on 27th January, his second visit to France, fell in love with Annette Vallon.
-1792 : Returned to England, became father of a daughter, shocked to hear about the reign of terror in France after the Revolution on 14.7.1789.
-1793 : Published Descriptive Sketches and An Evening Walk , went on a walking tour to Bristol, Stonehedge, Salisbury, Tintern Abbey and then to Wales.
+- : His first travel to France, visited Paris, Orleans and Blois. - 1791 : Awarded B. A. degree on 27th January, his second visit to France, fell in love with Annette Vallon. - : Returned to England, became father of a daughter, shocked to hear about the reign of terror in France after the Revolution on 14.7.1789. - 1793 : Published Descriptive Sketches and An Evening Walk, went on a walking tour to Bristol, Stonehedge, Salisbury, Tintern Abbey and then to Wales.

-1795 : Settled at Racedown, Dorsetshire; met Coleridge.
-1797 : Went to see Coleridge at Nether Stowey; left Racedown and settled at Alfoxden.
+: Went to see Coleridge at Nether Stowey; left Racedown and settled 1797 at Alfoxden.
 1798 : Lyrical Ballads published in September.
 1799 : Second edition of Lyrical Ballads in April, Wordsworth settled at Dove cottage, Townsend, Grasmere.
 1802 : Married Mary Hutchinson at Brompton near Scarborough on Oct.
 4. 1803 : First tour of Scotland and met Sir Walter Scott.
 1805 : His brother John was drowned.
 1806 : Stayed at Coleorton, Leicestershire from October to the Summer of 1807.
 1807 : Poems in Two Volumes published.
 1808 : Moved from Dove Cottage to Allan Bank, Grasmere.
 1809 : The Convention to Cintra Published.
 1811 : Shifted from Allan Bank to Rectory, Grasmere.
 1812 : Death of two of his children.
 1813 : Settled at Rydal Mount; appointed Stamp Distributor for Westmorland.
 1814 : Second tour of Scotland; the poem entitled The Excursion published.
-1815 : Laodamia Poems in two volumes and another poem The White Doe of Rylstone were published.
-1816 : Thanks giving Ode, and A letter to a Friend of Robert Burns published.
-1818 : Two Addresses to Freeholders of Westmorland was published.
-1819 : "Peter Bell" was published although it had been composed in 1798; another poem 'The Waggoner' was also published (composed in 1805).
+1815 : Laodamia Poems in two volumes and another poem The White Doe